lvecsey/bptrender/README.md

 Each server has 48GB of memory, and will keep the point data in memory.
 So we can actually have 1.5 billion points in memory.

-This release depends on Linux epoll, and also Image Magick, and ffmpeg.
+This release depends on Linux epoll, zlib, and also Image Magick, and ffmpeg.

 The first server renders onto a 7680x2160 image area (top), and the second server renders onto the same size for the bottom.
 The individual half images are compressed with zlib and transferred to a front-end machine.
-The image sections decompressed there, combined, and downsampled to 3840x2160.
+The image sections are decompressed there, combined, and downsampled to 3840x2160.

 ```console
 [                   ]